eliada99/python_linux/ReadMe.txt

+- Project description:
-See tha all objects classes in 'objects' folder.
+All objects classes under 'objects' folder.
+All modules classes under 'modules' folder.
+All tests under 'tests' folder.
+Json file - set your setups details. objects.web2.results - here we save the running results [.html file]

-The creation start from 'globals' file - and the access to all objects:
-    Need to import the globals package
+The objects creation start from 'globals.py' - and the access to all objects: [Need to import the globals package]
     globals.<objectName> - For Example:
     tests.update_setup_bluefield(globals.hostLinuxServer)

 --------------------------------------------
 List of object that created in globals file: